 Nguyen Thien Thuat buildings were completed in 1969.

-Before 2000, the buildings was alcohol, drug, gambling, crime hotspot.
+Before 2000, the buildings was an alcohol, drug, gambling, crime hotspot.
 In recent, the buildings have been home to many Saigon people.
 Amongst the residents are old owners who have been living here their whole life.
 They do not want to move to new houses because they are familiar with the life here.
 Although the buildings are old, the apartments are good choices for poor families who do not have enough money to buy better houses or apartments in Ho Chi Minh City – one of the most expensive places to own a house in the world.
 Many students and workers rent the apartments because of cheap rental prices and good location.
 The contrast between poor and rich is still sharp in Ho Chi Minh City as well as Vietnam.
 Some are very rich and the others are still poor.

 Residents do not need to go far for having a hair cut, getting a massage, ordering prepared foods, buying foods for home cooks, Nguyen Thien Thuat apartments.
 Hair salons, spas, tailor shops, fashion shops, restaurants and coffee shops are countless in the buildings.
 Vendors sell products, foods and drinks on moving carts, motorbikes, and at shoulder poles.
 There is the small Niem Phat Duong Lien Tri Pagoda on the top floor of block G for respecting Buddhas, praying and calming the mind.